AryaSvitkona/ShopwareStageCreator/README.md

-# Bash Script um eine Testumgebung eines Shopware Shops zu erstellen
+# Easy way to create a working Shopware 5.X instance into a subfolder

 ## Description
-Creates shop copy of a working Shopware 5.X instance into stage folder.
+Creates shop copy of a working Shopware 5.X instance into stage folder (due to licence problems on subdomains).
 In steps the script will do following tasks:
 - creates folder named "stage"
 - rsync of files and folders including permissions into "stage" folder
 - creates temporary folder for mysqldump